12EricB12/QiSkit-Fall-Fest/README.md

 Codebase for QR code generation, Email sending, and image hosting.

 ## Prerequisites
-- Node.js
+- Node.js (23.0.0+)
 - Python 3.9 or higher

+Make sure the following packages are installed for Node:
+- qrcode
+- jsqr
+- csv-parser

 **If you want to run this yourself, you need a Google Cloud account!
-After creation, download the JSON file which contains all your secrets and the project ID (file name will be credentials_(giant hash)) and put it in the same directory as the cloned repo.
+After creation, download the JSON file, which contains all your secrets and the project ID (file name will be credentials_(giant hash)) and put it in the same directory as the cloned repo.
   !! *NEVER SHARE YOUR CREDENTIALS JSON FILE OR ANY SENSITIVE DATA WITH OTHERS* !!**

 ## How to use